ArnElite/feedback-system-backend/Backend/README.md

 Backend API for the blockchain-based anonymous feedback system.
 This backend connects directly to Ganache blockchain and interacts with the deployed ReviewForum smart contract.

+note: if a user registers he doesnt need to login again till, just add the token to the header as a bearer token
 ## Setup Instructions

 ### 1. Install Dependencies